-At the end of the current fiscal year, the City's government funds reported combined ending fund balances of \$108,853,068, an increase of \$7,935,484 in comparison with the prior year.
-Approximately 66.41 percent of this total amount constitutes unassigned fund balance, which is available for spending at the government's discretion.
+At the end of the current fiscal year, the City's government funds reported combined ending fund balances of \$110,587,686, an increase of \$1,734,618 in comparison with the prior year.
+Approximately 64.12 percent of this total amount constitutes unassigned fund balance, which is available for spending at the government's discretion.
 The remainder of the fund balance is classified as nonspendable, committed to or assigned to indicate that it is not available for new spending because of constraints that have been placed on the use of these resources for specific purposes either internally or externally.

 The general fund is the chief operating fund of the City.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$72,285,015 while total fund balance was \$80,072,621.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$70,914,817 while total fund balance was \$79,963,677.
 As a measure of the general fund's liquidity, it may be useful to compare unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 193.53 percent of total general fund expenditures and transfers, while total fund balance represents 214.38 percent of that same amount.
+Unassigned fund balance represents 172.35 percent of total general fund expenditures and transfers, while total fund balance represents 191.63 percent of that same amount.

-The fund balance of the City's general fund increased by \$4,226,625 during the current fiscal year.
+The fund balance of the City's general fund decreased by \$108,944 during the current fiscal year.
 Key factors in this growth are as follows:

-- Payroll taxes remained steady despite the pandemic for the June 30 quarter and produced results slightly stronger than originally anticipated - Insurance premium tax experienced a steady decrease due to a rate decrease in the tax assessed from 8% to 5% effective July 1, 2018 - The City enacted payroll and insurance premium tax increases on July 1, 2007 that were part of a long-range plan.
-This enactment has continued to enable the City to build reserves. - Due to COVID 19 the CARES Act provided \$2.3 million to cover the salaries and pension expenditures of first responders in the General fund. - Several major construction projects were started at the end of fiscal year 2019 and in fiscal year 2020 and continued into the current fiscal year that decreased the amount of the excess at year-end. - Operating expenditures are continuing to increase as a result of higher wages, benefit costs and additional personnel in the fire and police departments.
+- Payroll taxes increased despite the pandemic for the fiscal year and produced results stronger than originally anticipated - Insurance premium tax experienced a steady increase due to increases in premiums and policies within the City boundaries - The City enacted payroll and insurance premium tax increases on July 1, 2007 that were part of a long-range plan.
+This enactment has continued to enable the City to build reserves. - Due to COVID 19 the CARES Act provided \$743,000 to cover the salaries and pension expenditures of first responders in the General fund. - Several major construction projects were started at the end of fiscal year 2020 and in fiscal year 2021 and continued into the current fiscal year that decreased the amount of the excess at year-end. - Operating expenditures are continuing to increase as a result of higher wages, benefit costs and additional personnel in the fire and police departments.

-The municipal aid road/LGEA fund has a total fund balance of \$2,088,319, all of which is restricted for street improvements and snow removal expenditures.
+The municipal aid road/LGEA fund has a total fund balance of \$2,406,274, all of which is restricted for street improvements and snow removal expenditures.
 The net increase in fund balance during the year was the result of revenues outpacing the actual expenditures incurred during the fiscal year.
-The infrastructure fund had a total fund balance of \$23,356,963.
-The fund balance increased during fiscal year 2020 with a transfer of \$1.5 million that was made for future infrastructure projects.
+The infrastructure fund had a total fund balance of \$25,105,630.
+The fund balance increased during fiscal year 2021 with a transfer of \$200,000 that was made for future infrastructure projects.
 In addition, the apportionment of 15% of payroll taxes outpaced the actual expenditures.
-The asset forfeiture fund had a decrease in fund balance of \$73,684 as a result of increased expenditures for the purchase of items to make the police department more efficient.
-Due to COVID 19 there was also a decrease in revenues since the drug task slowed down its activity from march thru June.
-The aquatic center fund had a fund balance increase of \$44,629 after a transfer in from the General Fund of \$200,000.
-As a result of COVID 19 the decision was made to not open the pool season in May 2020.
-Since the aquatic center is not a money maker, this saved on expenditures across the board which resulted in the excess this year.
+The asset forfeiture fund had a decrease in fund balance of \$115,389 as a result of increased expenditures for the purchase of items to make the police department more efficient.
+Due to COVID 19 there was also a decrease in revenues since the drug task slowed down its activity for most of the year.
+The aquatic center fund had a fund balance decrease of \$107,671 as a result of the center not opening once again due to the pandemic.
+Maintenance costs were incurred though to insure the viability of the pool liner and equipment.
+Since the aquatic center is not a money maker, this saved on expenditures across the board which resulted in the diminishing deficit for this year.